Suggested Audio Jukebox ♫

 You know, I think that is one of my all-time favorite anecdotes and the reason for this is elementary my dear WhatsApps – it’s one of my all-time favorite memories.
 And I guess that’s where I’m shooting from here with all this funny bone business.
 It’s those quick-release endorphins that truly make laughter such an unbridled joy to entertain.
 God bless the happy pheromones and their tireless graft to making us less grumpy.
 Taking their cues from the dastardly “fearomones” that horror endorse and, of course, porn’s number one tribute act, the “fuckomones”, these chemical secret agents are liberated with the purpose of making us more sexually desirable to other mammals on our patch.
 So I ask you – what’s not to love about pheromones?

 Anything that can bring two people together so enthusiastically for the common good (or more if it’s a key party) is worth celebrating right?
-The more we laugh, the more we desire one another, the more we make love, the more STDs we can spread, the more anti-inflammatory creams are sold, the stronger our economy becomes, the more tweets Donald Trump composes, the more we laugh (at him, not with, and with just a vague hint of creeping dread).
+The more we laugh, the more we desire one another, the more we make love, the more STDs we can spread, the more anti-inflammatory creams are sold, the stronger our economy becomes.
 Thus the cycle perpetuates itself and over seven billion people benefit in some small way.
 Speaking of which, I’d very much profit from knowing how I fared up with the whole “dare you not to crack” deal.
 Give it to me straight and don’t feel obliged to pull those punches – am I a funny boy?
 Not even close you say.
 Well, this is awkward.
 Actually… Fine!
 Come on Dennis, pop ’em back in as we’re evidently not wanted here.